 - Mil-Spec heat shrink tubing, with a melting inner liner, is utilized to seal and strain relieve the transition area between the coax and the twin lead.
 A heat shrink cap is applied to the outer most end of the twin lead completing antenna construction.

 - This unique design eliminated the need for antenna matching baluns and can be fed directly with 50 Ohm coax.
 The DOUBLE BAZOOKA HALF SLOPER typically provides SWR readings of less than 2:1 over the entire amateur band.

 - Since this antenna has no exposed metal wire static charges can not build up thus reducing noise by 6 dB over antennas constructed of exposed wired.

-- The DOUBLE BAZOOKA HALF SLOPER antenna will handle full legal limit power with no effect to performance.
+- The DOUBLE BAZOOKA HALF SLOPER antenna will 3000 watts continuous power with no effect to performance.

 - The DOUBLE BAZOOKA HALF SLOPER is recommended to be mounted to the top of a tower or metal pole for optimum results.

 - All DOUBLE BAZOOKA HALF SLOPER antenna will operate on other bands with the aid of an antenna tuner.

 The following chart gives overall antenna length and recommended height placement above ground from a single support for a DOUBLE BAZOOKA HALF SLOPER.